 If you have any further questions about our banding methodology, please contact our Helpdesk.

-The Jisc banding for HEIs is based on the Total Relevant Income (TRI) the institution receives and as reported to, and by, the Higher Education Statistics Agency, and according to sector-wide accounting standards.
+Jisc banding for higher education institutions (HEI) is based on an average of three year’s total relevant income (TRI) calculated using data reported to the Higher Education Statistics Agency in line with sector-wide accounting standards.
 These totals do not include the following relatively small incomes in certain categories:

 The excluded categories have little or no impact on the use of electronic resources.
 The excluded categories on average amount to about 8% of an HEI's total income, though vary by institution.
 All data supporting this scheme is obtained from HESA's financial statistical reports.